nahern/ouroboros-network/reference/index.rst

 -  `Ouroboros-Network Component Overview`_ - an overview of all the components maintained by the networking team.

--  `Network Implementation Overview`_ This is a short document which just give an overview of the network stack.

 -  `Data diffusion and peer discovery`_ a mind map of notions which was compiled to initially organise our knowledge (requires `xmind`_).